Marijuana is not completely understood, which is why some people have adverse reactions to the drug and others don’t.

-People tend to have two reactions when it comes to marijuana: they either find it very relaxing or they don’t.
-Those who belong to the latter group accuse the plant of being paranoia-inducing, making them feel like they are too “in their head,” similar to having a melt down.
-It’s not a nice sensation, so it makes sense that these people don’t want to give marijuana a second chance.
+People tend to have two reactions when it comes to using marijuana: they either find it very relaxing or they don’t.
+Those who belong to the latter group accuse the plant of causing them tons of paranoia and anxiety, making them feel like they are too “in their heads.”

-These findings and anecdotes leave cannabis in an interesting spot since the plant is capable of producing the exact opposite effects in different people.
-This is all due to the make up in their brains and their predispositions to the drug.
+These anecdotes leave cannabis in an interesting spot.
+The same plant can produce exact opposite effects in different people, all because of genetics, experience and predisposition to the drug.

 Marijuana produces effects by interacting with the cannabinoid receptors in our bodies, located in different areas, like our brain and skin.
-Cannabinoids, such as THC, bind to the receptors in the brain, causing either relaxing or negative effects.
+Cannabinoids, such as THC, bind to the receptors in the brain, causing either relaxing or stressful effects.
 Some of these receptors are located in spots governed by the amygdala, a section of tissue that’s responsible for managing emotions like fear, stress and paranoia.
-In users who are new to cannabis or are anxious about consuming it, THC can overexcite the brain’s neural pathways and produce heightened anxiety, stress and fear.

-Studies show that the positive and therapeutic effects of cannabis are due to the influence of cannabinoids on patients’ endocannabinoid systems.
-These positive results appear markedly when patients are running low on these chemicals due to past experiences with trauma and PTSD, who usually have low levels of chemicals like anandamide.
+Studies show that the positive and therapeutic effects of cannabis are due to the influence of cannabinoids on our endocannabinoid systems.
+These positive results appear even more markedly on patients that have experienced trauma and PTSD, who usually have low levels of chemicals like anandamide.

 The most clear link between freak outs and cannabis occurs when people are new to the plant or they’ve had a negative experience with it — both of which create a predisposition towards certain behaviors.
-What people can do in order to prevent this it’s recommended to stick to low and manageable doses (avoiding oils and edibles since they’re harder to manage) and to smoke in a place that’s comfortable and private.
-Where you smoke and who you smoke with are very important factors to your experience, playing a role that could separate a good high from a bad one.
+What people can do in order to prevent these reactions is to stick to low and manageable doses (avoiding oils and edibles since they’re harder to manage) and smoke somewhere that’s comfortable and private, surrounded by people they trust.